ghi-electronics/Documentation/software/tinyclr/tutorials/power-management.md

 ```
 > [!Note]
 > Changing the clock speed requires a software reset in the code.
 Calling this reset
-> detaches the debugger, you'll need to redeploy to continue debugging.
+> detaches the debugger, you'll need to redeploy to the device to continue debugging.